AleoNet/welcome/documentation/sdk/delegate-proving/00_delegate_proving.md

 ---

 # Introduction
-Provable offers a delegated proving service in order to accelerate transactions to the Aleo network.
+Provable offers a proof delegation service that accelerates the transaction generation time.
 This code snippet demonstrates how to use the Provable SDK to submit a proving request for a transaction that sends public Aleo credits to another Aleo account.

-## Obtain an API key
+## Obtain an API Key
 (official API documentation: https://docs.explorer.provable.com/docs/api-reference/ppvrqeqo7tis5-register-a-new-user-and-issues-them-an-api-key)
 You will need an API key in order to use the delegated proving service.